Holiday Guide Romania

 Romania is best accessed by plane, with most flights from Western Europe taking about two hours.
 There are also many daily direct flights from North America.
 Taking the train is possible from anywhere in Europe and can be fun if you plan to stop through many cities along the way.
 There are some river cruise boats that travel from the Danube River, Danube Delta and Black Sea.

 Romania it not particularly dangerous, however the usual precautions should be taken to keep luggage and any valuables safe from pick-pockets.
-We strongly recommend that you secure a solid travel insurance policy before departing for your holiday.
+We strongly recommend that you purchase travel insurance policy before departing for your holiday.